 Binance is much more comprehensive than your traditional cryptocurrency exchange.
 There are a lot of different functions of the platform which provide value to users.
 These features might not be applicable to all traders, but it’s always good to see additional tools that some users might find helpful.

-One part of the cryptocurrency industry that takes some getting used to is that there is no phone support.
-Coinbase (and Coinbase Pro) don't provide live phone support for customers.
+One part of the cryptocurrency industry that takes some getting used to is that there is no live phone support.
 There is a help center on Coinbase’s website where customers can check to see if their particular issue has already been answered.
 If it hasn’t, customers will have to fill out a customer support form to get help.

 Given the growing popularity of cryptocurrency, especially in 2021, customers should expect to wait at least 24 hours for a response, regardless of the urgency.

 Verdict: This one comes down to preference.
-Neither exchange offers phone support, even for urgent matters.
+Neither exchange offers support in live phone, even for urgent matters.
 However, if you prefer to know that you can receive help 24/7, Binance might be a better choice for customer service.

 Some hypothesize that Binance is also acting in nefarious ways by reportedly creating a complex business structure in an attempt to evade United States regulators.
 However, these claims are unsubstantiated at this time.

 Both Binance and Coinbase are two of the most well-regarded cryptocurrency exchanges on the planet.
-Coinbase’s start in the United States might make it a more well-known name domestically, but Binance is quickly eating into its market share and bringing with it a robust global exchange with tons of trading liquidity and volume.
+Coinbase’s start in the United States might make it a more well-known name domestically.
+Still, Binance is quickly eating into its market share and bringing a robust global exchange with tons of trading liquidity and volume.

 Currently, Coinbase still might be the exchange of choice for US-residents, as Binance users in the country can’t yet deposit fiat currency on the exchange.
 However, that doesn’t mean Binance isn’t without its own merits.
-The exchange has significantly higher trading volume and liquidity than Coinbase — albeit only for crypto-to-crypto trading — making it a great choice for traders looking to have access to a wide variety of trading pairs.
+The exchange has significantly higher volume and liquidity than Coinbase — albeit only for crypto-to-crypto exchaging — making it a great choice for traders looking to access a wide variety of trading pairs.

-For many traders, utilizing the benefits of both Binance and Coinbase could be of value.
-In the case of using both exchanges it’s a great idea to have real-time insight and analysis across exchanges to ensure the best possible price trades in real-time.
+For many traders, utilizing the benefits of both best crypto exchanges could be of value.
+In the case of using both exchanges, it’s a great idea to have real-time insight and analysis across exchanges to ensure the best possible price trades in real-time.
 Working with CoveTrader will allow you to trade with precision across multiple exchanges — including Binance, Coinbase, and several others — on an easy-to-use platform.
 CoveTrader is the go-to tool for cross-platform trading for traders of all levels.